aimlapi/ai-summarizer/README.md

 # AI Summarizer using AI/ML API

 ## Use
-Suited for generated summary of audio file with Deepgram API and AI/ML API
+Suited for generating a summary of an audio file with the Deepgram API and AI/ML API

 ### Requests
 `POST /summary` Returns a string with a summary based on the payload: